fenggeHu/indicator/src/main/java/indicator/volume_indicators.md

 ### Volume Indicators

-Volumne indicators measure the strength of a trend based the volume.
+Volumne indicators measure the strength of a trendEnum based the volume.

 - [Accumulation/Distribution (A/D)](#accumulationdistribution-ad)
 - [Chaikin Money Flow (CMF)](#chaikin-money-flow-cmf)